uswds/uswds-site/pages/patterns/create-a-profile/phone-number.md

       <div class="do-dont__content">
           <ul>
             <li>Do not require users to enter hyphens or other characters to support formatting.</li>
-            <li>Do not require users to have a U.S. phone number unless there’s a compelling reason to do so.</li>
-            <li>Do not split the phone number into separate fields, which has a high user interaction cost and does not easily support different formats.</li>
+            <li>Do not split the phone number into separate fields, which has a <a href="https://uxpro.cc/publications/phone-number-field-design-best-practices/">high user interaction cost</a> and does not easily support different formats.</li>
           </ul>
       </div>
     </div>